w121211/conote/README.md

 Use dump & restore, then use PGAdmin to export csv, json.

-TODO: Ru a pgadmin pod to access database directly? l
+[TODO] Run a pgadmin pod to access database directly?

 #### Schedule dump to google cloud storage